Microsoft New England Research & Development Center (NERD)

 Sasaki was commissioned by Microsoft to move their Sales, Marketing, and Services Group (SMSG) from their offices in Kendall square to Burlington, MA, with the goal to transform their way of working together and how they interface with their customers.
 With a 50,000 SF lease for this new space, Microsoft and their enterprise sales group looked at three primary components that include the associate workplace, the customer center and the Microsoft Technology Center (MTC).

-The associate workplace needed to accommodate a highly mobile workforce with only 50% dedicating seating.
-The additional seats remain unassigned to accommodate staff that requires less frequent visits.
+The associate workplace needed to accommodate a highly mobile workforce with only 50% dedicated seating.
+The additional seats remain unassigned to accommodate staff that require less frequent visits.
 For this area, lockers, touch-down areas, and small focus rooms are provided to serve their varied needs.

 The customer center provides a series of technology-rich meeting spaces and a large, sub-dividable multi-purpose room for customer meetings, the hosting of outside industry events, and use by partner enterprises in collaborative efforts.
 It also serves as a front door presence for the company, and a place to explain Microsoft’s mission and values.